 - Don't scorch your chocolate!
 When heating your chocolate, heat in 20-30 second increments.
 This will prevent your chocolate from getting too hot and stiffening up.

 - Keep the water away!
-Chocolate and water do not mix.
+Chocolate and water do not mix and will make it seize up.
 Make sure your bowl/mug and spoon is completely dry before mixing it up.

 Check out my other quick desserts which take less than 15 minutes to whip up!